Geoscience (GEOS)

 GEOS 430 SPECIAL TOPICS IN GEOSCIENCE1-3 Credits

-To meet special needs of Geoscience students.
-May be repeated with different topics and approval of instructor for a total of six credit hours.
+Notes: May be repeated with different topics and approval of instructor for a total of six credit hours.

-GEOS 431 GEOLOGY OF WATER RESOURCES3 Credits
+GEOS 431 HYDROGEOLOGY3 Credits

 An introduction to the origin and nature of groundwater, its interaction with surface water, geological methods of groundwater exploration, and factors affecting water supply and quality.
-One or more field trips required.

 GEOS 432 STRUCTURAL GEOLOGY3 Credits